callumrollo/callumrollo.github.io/content/articles/erddap_resources.md

 - [gliderpy](https://github.com/ioos/gliderpy) a wrapper around erddapy to make downloading glider data easier.
 I contributed to this during OceanHackWeek 2020
 - [ERDDAP log parser](https://github.com/callumrollo/website-log-parse) a tool for ERDDAP admins to get an idea of how their ERDDAP is being used.
 Work in progress!
 - [VOTO ERDDAP demo](https://github.com/voto-ocean-knowledge/erddap_demo) A series of jupyter notebooks demonstrating how to use ERDDAP to download various datasets, using VOTO glider data as the core examples
+- [GOOS ERDDAP demo](https://github.com/voto-ocean-knowledge/goos-erddap-demo) similar material but using a wider range of datasets with more time focused on gridded data

 ---------------------------------------------------

 ### Rationale

-I've put a lot of hour into various ERDDAP and ERDDAP adjacent tasks.
+I've put a lot of hours into various ERDDAP-adjacent tasks.
 It makes sense to have a list of all of them to point people to.

 ### Acknowledgements